“Probe every aspect of what ‘being a successful musician’ means to you.”

 3. Do only what teachers require

-Music curricula encompass the basic elements of musical competence, and many fail to address strategies to build sustainable music careers.
-Successful graduates, therefore, exceed basic requirements during their student years, taking on projects beyond what’s expected.
+Music curricula typically encompass the basic elements of musical competence.
+And many schools and faculty haven’t updated their programs to align with 21st-century realities.
+As a result, many programs fail to address the competencies graduates need to build sustainable music careers in today’s music scene.
+Successful graduates, therefore, exceed basic requirements during their student years, taking on performance, community, and other projects beyond any standard requirements.

 4. Shun learning about the music industry

 Artistic excellence anchors any music career, yet lasting careers are forged by merging artistic abilities with those that generate income.
-For career-minded musicians, industry knowledge is as essential as musicianship.
+For career-minded musicians, therefore, music industry knowledge – e.g., the know-how to license compositions or promote performances – is as essential as musicianship.

 5. Focus solely on competitions

-Only the grandest contests propel the careers of winners.
-Competition experience is beneficial, of course, but it’s far more crucial for rising musicians to develop distinctive artistic identities through presenting diverse public performances and creating innovative audio and video recordings.
+Only the grandest contests, such as the Van Cliburn piano competition, propel the careers of winners.
+So, nowadays, competitions provide minimal career advancement for the vast majority of participants.
+Competition experience is beneficial, of course, but it’s far more crucial for rising musicians to develop distinctive artistic identities through presenting diverse public performances, building communities of followers, and creating innovative audio and video recordings.

 6. Perform nothing but standard repertoire

-The Web and concert halls abound with classical musicians performing standard repertoire.
+The Web and concert halls abound with classical musicians performing standard repertoire, with the result being that most are undifferentiated.
 To be remarkable, musicians do well to champion distinctive styles and new music along with mastering classics.

 7. Seldom attend concerts nor listen to recordings